Christopher Comer, Dean

 - Personal Injury

-I currently conduct court-ordered forensic evaluations at Montana State Hospital, in addition to maintaining a private practice as a forensic psychologist in Missoula and Western Montana.
+I currently conduct court-ordered forensic evaluations at Montana State Hospital, in addition to maintaining a private practice as a clinical forensic psychologist and consultant in Missoula and Western Montana.
 Prior clinical work includes providing psychological assessment and treatment services at the Arizona State Prison in Tucson, the Pima County Juvenile Court, the Federal Metropolitan Detention Center in Los Angeles, Worcestor State Hospital (MA), Bridgewater State Hospital (MA), and various court clinics throughout Massachusetts.

 I have led continuing education workshops for Master's and Doctoral level mental health providers on forensic topics, including report writing and expert testimony.